-- Access to a wide range of well equipped craft workshops including textiles, printmaking, small metals, jewellery, ceramics and the forge; supported by photography, film, IT and library facilities.
+- Access to a wide range of craft workshops including textiles, printmaking, small metals, jewellery, ceramics and the forge, supported by photography, film, IT and library facilities.

-- Applicants should have an advanced understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level.
+- Applicants should have an personal understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level.

 - Applicants should be (or about to become) graduates.
 Preference will be given to good honours graduates although exceptional applicants from a non-academic background will also be considered.

-- Professional artists, designers or craftspeople who wish to reposition their practice may also qualify.
+- Professional makers, designers, photographers, craftspeople and fine artists who wish to reposition their practice may also qualify.